Singular Research Reiterates Buy Rating for Data I/O (NASDAQ:DAIO)

-Data I/O (NASDAQ:DAIO – Get Free Report) last announced its quarterly earnings results on Thursday, February 22nd.
+Data I/O (NASDAQ:DAIO – Get Free Report) last issued its earnings results on Thursday, February 22nd.
 The electronics maker reported $0.02 earnings per share (EPS) for the quarter.
 The company had revenue of $6.87 million during the quarter.
-Data I/O had a negative return on equity of 2.10% and a negative net margin of 1.54%.
+Data I/O had a negative net margin of 1.54% and a negative return on equity of 2.10%.

 Data I/O Company Profile